THS-International/website/src/markdown-pages/faq.md

           budget.

-          However, there are a few parties open to the public so follow the THS International page for updates!
+          However, there are a few parties open to the public so follow the [THS International Facebook page](https://www.facebook.com/thsint/) for
+          updates as this is where we will post info about our public events!
         title: >-
           Do I have to be a new masters or international student at KTH to attend?